Garry Michael Gillard

 During this production I learnt, inter alia, about brandy-n-dry, and sex.
 I was 18.

-This was taken at Grant Patterson's wedding in I think 1964, at Ivanhoe, the grand home that used to be on the corner of High and Ord Streets in Fremantle, which served as a reception centre before being demolished to make way for flats and a petrol station.
+This was taken at Grant Patterson's wedding in I think 1965, at Ivanhoe Lodge, the grand home that used to be on the corner of High and Ord Streets in Fremantle, which served as a reception centre before being demolished to make way for flats and a petrol station.
+The twenty-year old girl with me is Janice Achimovich, who is still, nearly sixty years later, a good friend.

 That must be a piece of chalk in my hand.